Lazarus, DNA 2018, full work

 From paper to witness

 These works sit between the mapping works and the later public-history projects.
-They explain why the archive in the later work is never only documentary.
+They explain why the archive in later work is never only documentary.
 It is bodily, familial and emotionally charged.

 Large portrait banner installation from the same map-face language